Developing the workforce of tomorrow

 GRA’s Workforce Development Initiative has three components:

 • Lab internships.
 GRA’s Student Scholars program gives undergraduate and graduate students at colleges across the state the opportunity to work alongside a top scientist for an entire semester.
-In the summer of 2023, 14 undergraduate students from colleges and universities across Georgia held internships in the labs of GRA scientists.
+In the spring of 2024, 10 undergraduate students from colleges and universities across Georgia held internships in the labs of GRA scientists.
 These students represent the third annual cohort of the GRA Student Scholars program.
-Additional students will intern in the 2023-24 academic year during fall and spring semesters.
+Additional students will intern in the 2024-25 academic year during fall and spring semesters.
 Details about the program >

 • STEMM Career Development.
 Academic conferences offer a valuable opportunity for students to learn about a field, present research and make connections to professionals.
 Attending such conferences, however, is often outside college students’ budgets.
 GRA sponsors Georgia students who seek to attend select conferences in their field of study.

-In 2023, GRA is sponsoring 20 Georgia students to attend the 42nd annual meeting of the American Society of Virology, hosted by the University of Georgia in Athens.
-This event brings together more than 1,200 virologists – experts in the field as well as students.
+In 2023, GRA sponsored 20 Georgia students to attend the 42nd annual meeting of the American Society of Virology, hosted by the University of Georgia in Athens.
+The event brought together more than 1,200 virologists – experts in the field as well as students.
 The program includes expert presentations in various areas of virology, career workshops, poster sessions and special social and networking events.

-Also in 2023, GRA is providing scholarships to 10 students and postdocs (and support for 50-75 other Georgia students) to participate in the “Vaccines During and After COVID 19” Keystone Symposium in Atlanta.
+Also in 2023, GRA provided scholarships to 10 students and postdocs (and support for 50-75 other Georgia students) to participate in the “Vaccines During and After COVID 19” Keystone Symposium in Atlanta.

 • Postdoc Fellowships.
 In a three-year pilot project, GRA is partnering with Georgia State University and the Wilzynski Scholarship Fund to support a cohort of three postdoctoral students as they pursue research in neuroscience.
 The pilot project aims to demonstrate the fellowship model as a way to engage more post graduate researchers from different backgrounds, in hopes that they will pursue faculty positions at Georgia State.